NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 | Location |  Math Package                                                     |
 +----------+-------------------------------------------------------------------+

 The function DET returns the determinant of a square matrix, meaning that the array (or the part passed) must have two dimensions of equal size, otherwise DET breaks with error -15 (bad parameter).

+The array
-The array needs to be a floating point array, any other type (including integer arrays) will also produce error -15.If no parameter is given, DET will use the array that has been supplied to the previously executed MATINV command as its source.
+needs to be a floating point array, any other type (including integer arrays) will also produce error -15.

+If no parameter is given, DET will use the array that has been supplied to the previously executed MATINV command as its source.
 If however, this command has not yet been used, DET without a parameter will stop with the error -7 (not found).

+You may
-You may ask what a determinant is?
+ask what a determinant is?
 Briefly speaking, it represents a square matrix by a single number so that important characteristics of the matrix can be deduced from it, eg. the matrix cannot be inverted if the